-Written by Ari Aster
+Written and directed by Ari Aster

 The Babadook.
 The Witch.
 Under the Shadow.
 Many of the decade’s best horror films started off by scaring audiences at Sundance.
 With offerings as diverse and unconventional as Mandy and Piercing this year, it wasn’t clear which entry would be the standout scarefest.
 It came as a macabre delight that A24’s latest genre production, shot on location in Park City, Utah, is not only magnificently made – it’s utterly terrifying.
 Judging by the audible reactions of the film’s audience on January 21st, Hereditary is poised to be 2018’s great horror breakout.

 Debut filmmaker Ari Aster crafts a portrait of a wealthy family – Toni Colette as the frustrated artist and mother, Gabriel Byrne as her well-intentioned husband, Alex Woolf as their detached son, and young Tony-winning actress Milly Shapiro, chillingly self-aware as his off-kilter sister.
 We meet the four family members as they deal with the death of their reclusive martiarch, in perhaps dubious ways; but when bizarre manifestations plague them and tragedies begin to mount, they must confront the possibility that they are cursed.

 In its setup, the film appears to be formulaic.
 There’s a creaky old house with secret photo albums, weird noises, potential apparitions, disturbing nightmares.
 Aster knows and loves genre – he said as much after the screening – but he is far from complacent with tropes.
 Because of his original approach, this writer insists that people avoid plot details at all costs.
 Our audience went in blind, and we were much better for it; the story takes hard detours that seem impossible even once they’ve occurred.
 Yet, it never loses sight of its central issue: a family torn apart by grief.